LorraineRDV/LorraineRDV/README.md

 ## Hi there 👋
+My name is Lorraine Rosello Del Valle and I am a PhD candidate at the University of Central Florida.
+This is my personal repository.
+I will be putting the code I create for my research on Github using this account.
 <!--
 **LorraineRDV/LorraineRDV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.